hussam95/ETL-pipeline-python/readme.md

 This repository builds custom ETL pipelines in Python.
 Two data pipelines have been designed using the files in this repository:

 1. In the first ETL pipeline, raw data is extracted from flat files using Pandas.
 The extracted data is then transformed using Pandas and Numpy.
 Finally, the transformed data is loaded in a NoSQL database, MongoDB, hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database).
-The data loading process is carried out with the help of [PyMongo](https://pymongo.readthedocs.io/en/stable/) — MongoDB's recommended driver for Python.
+The data loading process is carried out with the help of [PyMongo](https://pymongo.readthedocs.io/en/stable/) — MongoDB's native driver for Python.
 ![Screenshot](etl_mongo.jpg)

 2. In the second ETL pipeline, data is extracted from flat files using Pandas.
 Data is then transformed according to the requirements using Pandas and Numpy.
 Finally, the data is loaded in a SQL database, SQL Server, hosted locally.
 MS SQL Server's recommended connector for Python, [pyodbc](https://pypi.org/project/pyodbc/), has been used in data loading step. **Due diligence has been exercised in ensuring compliance with key database engineering concepts such as [database normalization](https://docs.microsoft.com/en-us/office/troubleshoot/access/database-normalization-description).**